 How much food is served on the food tour?

 This food tour serves enough food that for most participants, lunch afterward is not necessary.
 With the combination of drink and food tastings and breaks for architectural, cultural, and historical attractions, most participants are comfortably full after our food tours.
-Please understand this food tour is not intended to replace breakfast and lunch combined, so please consider eating breakfast before the tour.
+Please understand this food tour is not intended to replace both breakfast and lunch, so please consider eating breakfast before the tour.

 What types of foods are served on the tour?

 Tasting locations on the tour range from pizza, Greek dessert, fresh vegetables, and eastern European foods to name a few.
 Food tasting locations can change without notice.

 This food tour does not have a drink tasting included in the tour until the last location.
 You can, however, purchase water and/or beverages at the beginning of the tour at the meeting location.
 Additionally, some of the tasting locations will have water available for you during the tour.

 How much walking is involved?
 Is it a fast-paced tour?